 3. Dealing with unsatisfied customers

-I constantly work under pressure in my current position and I feel I have become a better, more efficient worker because of it.
+I constantly work under pressure in my current position, and I feel I have become a better, more efficient worker because of it.
 When I deal with an unsatisfied customer, for example, I’m able to focus on the task at hand rather than feel stressed.
-I believe that my ability to communicate effectively with customers during these situations helps reduce my own stress as well as any stress the customer may feel.
+Let’s say that I’ve learned to view these occurrences as a sort of exciting challenge than a drab problem or inconvenience — and this kind of mindset helps a lot.

 4. Working on different assignments

-Having many different assignments to work on or an upcoming deadline to meet helps me to stay motivated and productive.
+Having many different assignments to work on or an upcoming deadline to meet helps me stay motivated and productive.
 The solution is not to panic but to remain focused on delivering my very best.
 This allows me to channel my energy into accomplishing tasks efficiently and without issue.

 5. Working in a challenging environment